The triangulation complexity of fibred 3-manifolds: Interpolating spines

 \emph{Case 2B(i).} Every normal fibre in $M_-$ is normally cylindrical in $M_-$ on both sides, other than those that are boundary parallel.
 This case is illustrated in \reffig{ProductsNoNormalFibreCase2Bi-ii}, left.

 Then pick a normal fibre $S'$ in $M_-$ that is not boundary parallel and that is of least weight.
 If there is no such fibre, then let $S'$ be an almost normal fibre in $M_-$ of least weight.
-By Proposition \ref{Prop:IsotopeFromLeastWeight}, we can interpolate from $S'$ to $S \times \{ 0 \}$ using generalised isotopy moves as in Lemma \ref{Lem:AlmostNormGenIsotopyDisjointB} and \ref{Lem:GeneralisedIsotopyExtraProperties} (in the case where $S'$ is almost normal) or \ref{Lem:NormGenIsotopyDisjointB} (in the case where $S'$ is normal).
+By Proposition~\ref{Prop:IsotopeFromLeastWeight}, we can interpolate from $S'$ to $S \times \{ 0 \}$ using generalised isotopy moves as in Lemma~\ref{Lem:AlmostNormGenIsotopyDisjointB} and~\ref{Lem:GeneralisedIsotopyExtraProperties} (in the case where $S'$ is almost normal) or~\ref{Lem:NormGenIsotopyDisjointB} (in the case where $S'$ is normal).
 By the same proposition, we can also interpolate from $S'$ to $S$ using generalised isotopy moves also as in those lemmas.
 Let $\mathcal{B}$ be a maximal generalised parallelity bundle for $M_- \cut S'$.
-The total width of the essential incoherent annular components of $\mathcal{B}$ is at most $7640 \, \Delta(\mathcal{H}_-)$ by \reflem{WidthOneSurface}.
-Hence, the total number of edge swaps taking $\Gamma$ to a cellular spine in $S$ is at most $2k \Delta(\mathcal{H}_-) + 8 \times 7640 \, \Delta(\calH_-)$ by \refprop{SpinesAcrossAProduct}.
+The total width of the essential incoherent annular components of $\mathcal{B}$ is at most $7640 \, \Delta(\mathcal{H}_-)$ by \reflem{WidthOneSurface}, which again applies because $\calH$ is coherently bundled.
+Hence, the total number of edge swaps taking $\Gamma$ to a cellular spine in $S$ is at most $2k \Delta(\mathcal{H}_-) + 8 \times 7640 \, \Delta(\calH_-)$ by \refprop{SpinesAcrossAProduct}, again with $n=1$ in that proposition.

-We can also perform generalised isotopy moves to $S$ in the $S \times \{ 1 \}$ direction, as in Lemma \ref{Lem:IterationGenIsotopy}.
+We can also perform generalised isotopy moves to $S$ in the $S \times \{ 1 \}$ direction, as in Lemma~\ref{Lem:IterationGenIsotopy}.
 The resulting normal surface admits no further generalised isotopy moves.
 So it is normally parallel to $S \times \{ 1 \}$.
 (Recall that we are in Case 2.)
 If $\mathcal{B}'$ is a maximal generalised parallelity bundle for $M \cut S$, then the total width of the incoherent essential annular components of $\mathcal{B}'$ is at most $7640\,\Delta(\mathcal{H})$ by \reflem{WidthCylindricalOneSide}.
-Hence, by Proposition \ref{Prop:EdgeSwapBoundSimplified}, the number of edge swaps that one must apply to the spine in $S$ to make it cellular in $S \times \{ 1 \}$ is at most $k \Delta(\mathcal{H}) + 122240\, \Delta(\calH) + 8 \times 7640\,\Delta(\mathcal{H})$.
+Hence, by Proposition~\ref{Prop:EdgeSwapBoundSimplified}, the number of edge swaps that one must apply to the spine in $S$ to make it cellular in $S \times \{ 1 \}$ is at most $k \Delta(\mathcal{H}) + 122240\, \Delta(\calH) + 8 \times 7640\,\Delta(\mathcal{H})$.
 So in total, the number of edge swaps is at most $9 k \Delta(\mathcal{H}) = c\Delta(\mathcal{H})$.
 Here, we are using that $244480 \leq 6k$.

 \emph{Case 2B(ii).} There is a normal fibre in $M_-$ that is normally cylindrical in $M_-$ on the $S \times \{ 0 \}$ side only.
 This case is illustrated in \reffig{ProductsNoNormalFibreCase2Bi-ii}, right.